craigsturgis/craigsturgisdotcomblog/source/_posts/2017-07-18-beware-the-answer.markdown

 In almost all fields, most people are searching for "the answer."
 The silver bullet, the cracked code.
 Product development is no different.

+![Don't smash 'em][12]

+[12]: /images/stone-tablet-wide.jpg

 [“Scientific management"][1] arrived on the scene before 1900.
 Taylor’s methods lit a match under the modern pursuit of the "right approach" to making things.
 A pursuit that has exploded over the last 15 years.

 [1]: https://en.wikipedia.org/wiki/Scientific_management

 Those of us working in software enabled products are drowning in versions of "the answer".
-Modern, process driven iterations of scientific management are everywhere.
+Process driven iterations of scientific management are everywhere.
 We're all agile now, whether we've considered the [manifesto][2] or not.
 MVP is on everyone's lips, even if it almost never lives up to the spirit of the [original definition][3].

 [2]: http://agilemanifesto.org/principles.html
 [3]: http://amzn.to/2tpOMfR